robsonke/eps_smart_pool_control/readme.md

 ## Installation

 Requirements:
-- API key (provided by EPS)
+- API key (provided by EPS, contact their support team)
-- Your pool serialnumber
+- Your pool serialnumber (can be found in [the online portal](https://owner.smartpoolcontrol.eu/login/))

 Steps:
 1. Ensure you have [HACS](https://hacs.xyz/) installed in your Home Assistant setup.